Trinamool to be an effective opposition party: Mukul Sangma | english.lokmat.com

 Sangma, a physician turned politician, was upset over the appointment of Shillong Lok Sabha Member Vincent H. Pala as the state Congress President in September.
 He reportedly met Trinamool's National General Secretary Abhishek Banerjee in Kolkata last month triggering speculation amid a reported rift within the Congress in the northeastern state.
 Sangma had termed it as a courtesy meeting.

-With the latest political development a triangular contest is in the offing in the 2023 assembly elections between the ruling National People's Party (NPP) led Meghalaya Democratic Alliance (MDA) in which the two-member Bharatiya Janata Party is an ally, the Congress and the TMC.
+With the latest development, a triangular contest is in the offing in the 2023 assembly elections between the ruling National People's Party (NPP) led Meghalaya Democratic Alliance (MDA) in which the two-member Bharatiya Janata Party is an ally, the Congress and the TMC.

 The latest political development in the northeast state is a major boost for West Bengal Chief Minister and TMC supremo Mamata Banerjee, who after the March-April assembly election success in her state, has been trying to expand her party's footprint beyond Bengal.
 Meghalaya is the newest state as Bengal's ruling party in its expansion mission mainly at the expense of the Congress, has made inroads in Tripura, Goa, Assam, Uttar Pradesh, Bihar and Haryana.